-Special thanks to Lake Erie Shores & Islands for inviting us to explore their area to explore the area’s cultural side.
+Special thanks to Lake Erie Shores & Islands for inviting us to their area to explore the area’s cultural side.
 As always, all opinions are our own.
 This post does contain affiliate links.

 You can’t mention Sandusky and not think about roller coasters and thrill rides.